Information and guidelines for a smooth workflow

 Drawing curved lines

-Curved lines in the Cross Section of a shape have to be drawn as arcs, to be processed well to the CNC program.
-Since the CAD module doesn’t recognize Spline, Bezier, and Elipse curves, these lines have to be drawn in (or converted to) arcs before exporting to CNC.
+Curved lines in the cross section of a shape must consist of arcs to be properly processed to the CNC program.
+Since the CAM module doesn’t recognize Spline, Bezier and Elipse curves, these lines must be drawn in (or converted to) arcs before they are exported to CNC.

 The handles of an IntelliShape normally are set to so called Sizebox handles.
 This method resizes the complete shape without taking into account the aspect ratio of the shape.
 Certain elements in the Cross Section are lockable by applying constraints, but often a faster method is switching to Contour handles.
 Using Contour Handles the Cross Section of a shape can be edited directly on the edges, without affecting other parts of the shape.
 When having an IntelliShape selected, hotkey TAB can be used to switch between the handle methods.